eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-manage-connections.md

 ```

 The content of the connection configuration object is specified in the [Connections section](basic-connections.html).
-For protocol specific examples consolidate the [AMQP-0.9.1 binding](connectivity-protocol-bindings-amqp091.html) and
+For protocol specific examples follow the description for the [AMQP-0.9.1 binding](connectivity-protocol-bindings-amqp091.html) or
 the [AMQP-1.0 binding](connectivity-protocol-bindings-amqp10.html) respectively.

 ### Modify connection